Best Mattresses for Spinal Stenosis: Our Top Picks for Pain Relief

 Nolah Evolution Luxury Firm: Best for Couples with Spinal Stenosis

-We chose the Nolah Evolution Luxury Firm as our Best Mattress for Couples with Spinal Stenosis because of its targeted support for the low back, high pain and pressure relief scores, and ability to minimize motion as well as top memory foam mattresses in our tests.
-That means a partner’s movements are less likely to wake you at night.
+We chose the Nolah Evolution Luxury Firm as our Best Mattress for Couples with Spinal Stenosis because of its targeted support for the lower back, high pain and pressure relief scores, and ability to minimize motion as well as top memory foam mattresses in our tests.

 - Limits motion transfer between partners